min2ha/ukwa-site/content/target/54823/index.en.md

   "subject": "Political Action and Communication"
 }

-# Day of Rage: Queens Speech march on Parliament.
-GrenfellTower on Facebook

 Facebook page of Day of Rage: Queens Speech march on Parliament.
 Grenfell Tower.
 March called by Movement for Justice by any means necessary, demanding justice for residents of Grenfell Tower.